 Like many other New York counties, the Nassau Supreme Court boasts an officer for a Small Claims Assessment Review (SCAR).
 A Small Claims Assessment Review is a procedure which gives property owners the venue to challenge an assessment made of their property by the Assessment Review Commission as it is known in Nassau County.
 The SCAR is usually cheaper, faster, and less formal than a Tax Certiorari proceeding.
 For $30, a property owner may ask the court to review their property assessment before a specially trained hearing officer.

 Mahir S. Nisar spends his time litigating on behalf of his clients in New York.
-He has an "excellent" Avvo rating and was listed as a Super Lawyers Rising Stars® for 2014.
-The professional attitude he brings to his client's cases whether in business lawsuits, or in small claims court means Mahir Nisar Attorney at Law could make all the difference for your litigation matter.
+He has an "excellent" Avvo rating and was listed as a Super Lawyers Rising Stars® for 2014 - 2017.
+The professional attitude he brings to his client's cases whether in business lawsuits, or in small claims court means White, Nisar & Hilferty, LLP. could make all the difference for your litigation matter.

-Contact a New York litigation lawyer at Mahir Nisar Attorney at Law today and see how we can help resolve your legal situation.
+Contact a New York litigation lawyer at White, Nisar & Hilferty, LLP. today and see how we can help resolve your legal situation.